bleso-a/Data-Analysis-Project/README.md

 NB: This is a template to make documentation process easy.
-You can remove the `To-Do` notes in your final commit.
+You can remove the `To-Do` notes in your final commit

 # Project Title Here